Hiring an Interior Designer, is it expensive?

 Construction finishes, or the items that are quite literally fixed or attached to your home are "fixed materials."
-The flooring, cabinetry, millwork, light fixtures, plumbing fixtures, tile, wallpaper.
+The paint, flooring, cabinetry, millwork, hardware, light fixtures, plumbing fixtures, tile, wallpaper.
 ALL FIXED MATERIALS.

 What if you have no idea what a REALISTIC "fixed materials budget" or "furnishings budget" should be?

 This is where an experienced designer can HELP!
 They live and breathe design, construction, and furnishings.
 They can help you with budget planning and outline what similar projects they have done have cost.
 They will ask you key questions to suggest a budget that allows them to confidently meet (and hopefully exceed!) your expectations.
 This is where those "do your ceilings have coffers and how do you make your coffee" type questions prove very valuable in managing budget expectations for BOTH sides!